 FAQ

-1. What are the key features of 80s prom hairstyles?
+1. What are the major characteristics of 80s prom hair?

-4. Are these 80s prom hairstyles suitable for all hair types?
+4. Do these 80s prom hairstyles work across all types of hair?